 A UK charity working across Kenya repairing broken hand pumps and working in the Maasai areas of Kenya, helping families out of poverty through education, health and local clean water and by assisting people to become more economically active.
 Helping Kenya and Africa help itself is our main objective.

-We are a team of volunteers with no salaries or costs.
-Our guarantee is that 100% of monies we receive go to Kenya.
+We are a team of volunteers with no salaries or costs thus 100% of monies we receive go to the projects in Kenya.
 Nothing is used for any UK expenses.

 (click on the links above for more information on the projects)

 Why was the charity started?

 The charity was originally started to help the Osiligi Maasai Warriors’ community in Southern Kenya but our projects are now across the whole of Kenya.
 The Warriors tour the UK yearly performing their songs, tribal ceremonies and educating people about their community.

 - Supporting the cost of an orphanage at the school for the many orphans and girls at risk.